-- For late work submitted by 12am on the day it is due, 20% will be deducted. - For late work submitted after 12am on the day it is due, 50% will be deducted. - Work will not be accepted 1-week after the original due date.
+- For late work submitted by midnight on the day it is due, 20% will be deducted. - For late work submitted after midnight on the due day but within a week, 50% will be deducted. - Work will not be accepted 1-week after the original due date.